-More than 500,000 teens are home educated across the U.S. today.
-Many homeschooled students will apply to colleges and universities.
-Some colleges have special requirements for homeschooled students.
+More than 500,000 teens are home-educated across the U.S. today.
+Find out what college prep your teen needs to enter the world of higher education.
 Contact colleges where your student may be interested in applying.
 Start checking early.
 Eighth and ninth grade are good times to begin gathering college information.
 Colleges are eager to discuss what it will take for your student to qualify.
-Most colleges have adjusted for this homeschool group of adolescents, but you should also prepare your teen for the college process.
+Most colleges have adjusted for this homeschooled group of adolescents, but you should also prepare your teen for the college process.

 Prepare a thorough high school transcript

 It is the educator’s responsibility to prepare a transcript for students, and home education is no exception.
-Don’t shy away; tackle it head on with good record keeping and a detailed transcript (get transcript help here).
+Don’t shy away; tackle it head-on with good record-keeping and a detailed transcript (get transcript help here).
+Whether you take online courses, co-op courses, or home education courses a transcript records each of those.
 A thorough transcript will be needed to prove your child’s high school work to any higher learning institution, and will also be needed for scholarships and other opportunities coming your teen’s way soon.
 A high school transcript may also be required when joining the military or applying for jobs.